arghasen/SlowdeathAI/Readme.md

 Lost in 1hr to 2nd wave of Knights, managed to reach Imp but was destryed by then.

 Looks like the results in the few games before I stopped dev were an abberation, the AI is losing heavily to Standard HD AI.

+## v0.8
+Changed the build order in dark age
+Lost in 1hr 35 mins to Japanese Arbalests and Trebuchets.
+There was no rush in this game.